visionflyer/nginx-amp/README.md

 # Use Proxy

-Use behind a corporate proxy with the environment Variables:
+Use amplify behind a corporate proxy with the environment Variables:

 * HTTPS_PROXY_IP - IP Adress of proxy
 * HTTPS_PROXY_PORT - Port of proxy

-# Use a self signed certificate
+# Use a self signed certificate on the default 443 Server

 To generate a self signed certificate in: